malte610/HackTogetherMicrosoftGraph/BlazorServerCalendarToInvoice/README.md

 This Blazor Server Hack generates Invoices from Outlook Calendar Events utilizing Microsoft Graph.

 ## The Situation
 You are a lawyer in the Star Wars Universe.
 You are busy dealing with Mando's and Luke's speeding tickets, Luke's case with the Death Star...and Moff Gideons case regarding the nuking of Mandalore.
+And on top of that you have to write them invoices, isn't there a way to utilize your calendar events to generate these invoices?
+Now there is!

 ## Setup